 I publish books and articles in leading journals, such as the Canadian Historical Review and the International Journal of the History of Sport, that advance arts and humanities scholarship to understand Canada's past and present.

-My upcoming book Uplift: Visual Culture at the Banff School of Fine Arts (University of British Columbia Press, 2020), co-authored with Dr. Karen Wall, explores art education and tourism in Banff National Park as influences on civil society and democracy connected to the formation of today's Banff Centre for Arts and Creativity (see "Activities" for books).
+My new book Uplift: Visual Culture at the Banff School of Fine Arts (University of British Columbia Press, 2020), co-authored with Dr. Karen Wall, explores art education and tourism in Banff National Park as influences on civil society and democracy connected to the formation of today's Banff Centre for Arts and Creativity (see "Activities" for books).